 Scientific Name: Carcharhinus Melanopterus

-Where to find them: They can bee seen in shallow waters around reefs throughout the Galapagos Islands.
+They can be seen in shallow waters around coral reefs right throughout the Galapagos archipelago.

-Blacktip Reef Sharks prefer shallow waters, and can often be seen in depths of less than one metre.
-They like areas around coral reefs with clean & warm water, nooks and crannies to hide in, and will often be spotted hanging out together in groups.
+Blacktips are a common shark found across all of the world’s oceans.
+They prefer shallow waters rather than deep ocean, and can often be seen in depths of less than one metre.
+The preferred blacktip reef shark habitat is in areas around coral reefs with clean & warm water, as well as nooks and crannies to hide in.
+They will often be spotted hanging out together in groups.

-Galapagos Blacktip Reef Sharks are viviparous, giving birth to live pups.
-The gestation period is believed to be 10-12 months, with an average of two to four pups per litter.
+Galapagos Blacktip Reef Sharks are viviparous, which means they give birth to live pups.
+Their gestation period is believed to be around 10-12 months, giving birth to an average of four or five pups per litter.
 Galapagos waters make the perfect birthing site for this species, providing protected nursery grounds for young sharks who are vulnerable to predation.
-The shallows around magroves are perfect, with abundant food and shelter until juveniles are ready to face the open sea.
+The shallows around mangroves are perfect, with abundant food and shelter until juvenile black tip reef sharks are ready to face the open seas.

 • They can easily detect movement or contrast in low light conditions by using electroreception to locate their prey - although they cannot discern the shape of the object.